Skip to Content

 Time for some of my cooking tips.
 These little tips will help you get the most out of any stuffed pepper recipe.

-Don’t have mushrooms?
+• Don’t have mushrooms?
 Use some extra chopped peppers or zucchini for the filling.
 No ground turkey?
 Use ground chicken or ground beef.

-Don’t like barley?
+• Don’t like barley?
 Use brown rice instead.
 The sky is the limit on what you can put into them.

 Chop those tops!
 Some recipes call for the pepper top to sit on top as a lid.
 I like to chop it up to give extra fiber and flavor to the filling.

 Season well.
-I like to season the inside of the peppers themselves with sea salt and cracked black pepper so the whole dish is well seasoned.
+I like to season the inside of the peppers themselves with sea salt and cracked black pepper, so the whole dish is well-seasoned.

+Go lightly on the cheese.
+The filling for these stuffed peppers is super tasty.
 That means that you can go a lot lighter on the cheese than some recipes call for.
-I only used 1/2 cup for all 6 servings and this kept the total calories below 270 calories.
+I only used 1/2 cup for all 6 servings, and this kept the total calories below 250.

-Mediterranean Barley Stuffed Peppers
+Mediterranean Stuffed Peppers With Barley and Ground Turkey

 These Mediterranean peppers are stuffed with barley, ground turkey and fresh vegetables.